Research Case Study · Kennesaw State University · Summer 2020

 03 / Design Implications

-The original report was an academic deliverable, not a design brief — but the findings carry direct implications for anyone designing social or community-focused products.
+The original report was an academic deliverable, not a design brief.
+However, the findings carry direct implications for anyone designing social or community-focused products.
 Looking back at this research five years later, three threads feel especially relevant:

-Crisis-moment social products aren't the ones that simulate normalcy — they're the ones that provide substitutes for displaced rituals.
+Crisis-moment social products provide substitutes for displaced rituals.
 Animal Crossing didn't succeed during the pandemic because it was "a relaxing escape."
 It succeeded because it became infrastructure for the social rituals people couldn't perform elsewhere.
 Designing for stress moments means designing for what's been displaced, not what's still working.
+While not mentioned in this report, similar behaviors can be be observed in MMO spaces where players bound to their homes due to medical reasons may find their place as replacement social tools.

 Community gatekeeping is a feature, not a failure.
-The mainstream ACNH community's implicit rules around what counts as "real" play didn't make the community broken — they defined it.
-The splinter communities that formed in response weren't a sign of social failure, they were the system working: people sorted themselves into spaces aligned with their values.
-Designers building social products often try to flatten this dynamic and end up with communities that have no character at all.
+The mainstream ACNH community's implicit rules around what counts as "real" play defined the parameters of community engagement.
+The splinter communities that formed in response were a sign of the system working: people sorted themselves into spaces aligned with their values.
+Designers building social products often try to flatten this dynamic and end up with communities that, in trying to design for everyone, ultimate create spaces for no one.

 Self-expression tools matter more than developers usually realize.
-The customization features that let players express identity — avatar choice, island design, outfit creation — weren't decorative.
-For some participants, they were the actual reason for playing.
-Cosmetic systems are often treated as monetization opportunities; this research suggests they should be treated as identity infrastructure.
+The customization features that let players express identity, avatar choice, island design, outfit creation were beyond decorative.
+For some participants, they were the actual reason for playing (This was the first game in the game's nearly 20 year run to offer varying skin tones and hair textures.
+This research suggests robust and inclusive customization options should be treated as load-bearing for identity infrastructure.

 04 / Reflection

-This was my first project where the research was the deliverable — there was no product on the other end, no design handoff, just a 22-page synthesis of what we found.
-Working without a design endpoint forced me to focus on what makes qualitative research actually useful: not the volume of quotes collected, but the patterns that emerge when you sit with the data long enough to see what people are actually telling you.
+This was my first project where the research was the deliverable as opposed to be the means to produce product on the other end.
+Working without a design endpoint forced me to focus on what makes qualitative research actually useful and track patterns that emerge when you sit with the data long enough to see what people are actually telling you.

-The synthesis work has since become the part of UX practice I'm most comfortable with — inheriting research, working through it carefully, and pulling out the patterns that matter.
-The MultiVs and Arbor projects both rely on this same skill set in different contexts.
+The synthesis work has since become the part of UX practice I'm most comfortable with: inheriting research, working through it carefully, and pulling out the patterns that matter.

 Read the full research report.